Toyota QuickDelivery

 The Toyota QuickDelivery is a step van that shares a platform with the Dyna, the ToyoAce, and the HiAce.
 The QuickDelivery was introduced in 1982, and allows passengers to walk from the drivers seat to the rear of the vehicle standing upright.
 The powertrain comes as a rear wheel drive or four wheel drive.
 It is capable of a 2-ton payload starting with the second generation produced from 1986 to 1999.
 Later a revised version appeared badged the Urban Supporter.

+All QuickDelivery vans were manufactured at the Honsha plant, Araco Corporation (now Toyota Boshoku Corporation).

-It was requested by Yamato Transport, who said, "I want a car with a high ceiling that does not require me to bend down even when working in the car."
+It was requested by Yamato Transport for local, final-mile home deliveries, who demanded a car with a high ceiling that does not require us to bend down even when working in the car.

 First Generation (100)

 The 100 model series began in the second quarter of 1982.
 The truck allowed a maximum load of 1.25 tons.
 The First Generation Quick Delivery was only available with permanent all-wheel drive.
 The vehicle was powered by a 3-liter Hino engine.